 Under most circumstances, it is legal for a business to enforce a flu shot policy.
 In fact, some healthcare companies have even been known to fire employees who refused to be vaccinated with the flu vaccine.
-While vaccine injury is rare, there are well documented cases of severe and adverse effects in some people (see the My Vaccine Lawyer blog); the main reason an employee may object to injecting a live weakened virus into their system.
+While vaccine injury is rare, there are well documented cases of severe and adverse effects in some people (most notably shoulder related injuries, known as SIRVA); the main reason an employee may object to injecting a live weakened virus into their system.
 Unfortunately for those employees who have a fear of needles or other aversion to vaccines, an employer can still require a flu vaccine in many cases.

 In some situations, getting the flu vaccine is a required precondition of employment.
 In other situations, it might be within the confines of the law to fire an employee for violating a company’s flu shot policy due to the fact they are an at-will employee; this means they can be terminated for any reason or no reason.
 Many employers simply encourage employees to receive the shot by paying for the vaccine and having a medical provider come to their location to administer the shot, making it convenient for all.